 Literary Elements Map: This online tool can be used by students to create a character map, conflict map, resolution map, or setting map, for stories they are reading or writing.

-The Elements of Fiction: This online tutorial defines and describes setting, characterization, plot, point of view, theme, and symbolism.
+The Elements of Fiction: This online resources defines and describes setting, characterization, plot, point of view, theme, and symbolism.

 From Theory to Practice

 In her article "Using Short Story Collections to Enrich the English Classroom," Diane Mitchell writes: "When we teach something, we learn more than the students.
 We have to think deeply about the material, extract important ideas and concepts, and figure out how to involve students.
 We look for points of connection, figure how it's related to other things in class, and how we can have students respond through writing and talking.

 Instead of remaining the chief learner in the classroom, why not let the student be part of this kind of critical thinking and learning?
 Short story collections, especially since there are more collections than the teacher can read and know well, offer an excellent opportunity to introduce this kind of thinking and creating."
 (73)

 Common Core Standards

 This resource has been aligned to the Common Core State Standards for states in which they have been adopted.
 If a state does not appear in the drop-down, CCSS alignments are forthcoming.

 This lesson has been aligned to standards in the following states.
 If a state does not appear in the drop-down, standard alignments are not currently available for that state.

 NCTE/IRA National Standards for the English Language Arts

 - 2. Students read a wide range of literature from many periods in many genres to build an understanding of the many dimensions (e.g., philosophical, ethical, aesthetic) of human experience.